What's an NPI ?

 Who is this platform for?

-- I am a citizen, a patient, or a caregiver
+- I am a citizen, a patient, a caregiver or a professional on a first visit

 -

-I will be able to easily find accessible information on interventions that are currently recognized as NPI.
-I will also be able to provide feedback on my experiences after benefiting from them.
+I will be able to easily find information on interventions that are actually INMs.
+I will also be able to provide feedback on usage.
+If I want to go further, I will be directed to the conditions for accessing all the data and features of the INM Repository.

 -

-I will be able to find more information on the protocols I can be trained on or explore further.
-I will also be able to provide feedback on best practices for implementation
+I will be able to find complete information on INM protocols to deepen my knowledge and practices.
+I will be able to provide feedback on use.

 -